Combating the Memory Walls: Optimization Pathways for Long-Context Agentic LLM Inference: PLENA Hardware System

-All compute units are optimized for feed-forward (FFN) and attention computations in transformer inference, with particular emphasis on long-context workloads.
-As shown in \Cref{fig:sa_compare_analysis}, long-context workloads frequently involve \textit{fat GEMMs}, where the batch-related dimension (typically $M$ in $(M,K)\times(K,N)$) is much smaller than the others, resulting in uneven matrix shapes (\Cref{fig:SA_Processing Flow}).
-The reduction dimensions \(K\) tend to be very long.
-For example, the weight--activation GEMM reduces over the model’s hidden size (e.g., \(4{,}096\) for LLaMA-8B and \(8{,}192\) for LLaMA-70B).
-In addition, a variety of arithmetic operations---such as elementwise addition, summation, and special functions like the exponential---are required across long-dimension tensors.
+As shown in \Cref{fig:sa_compare_analysis}, long-context workloads frequently involve \textit{fat GEMMs} during the feed-forward (FFN) computation, where the batch-related dimension (typically $M$ in $(M,K)\times(K,N)$) is much smaller than the others, resulting in uneven matrix shapes (\Cref{fig:SA_Processing Flow}), while the reduction dimensions \(K\) tend to be very long, for example, the weight--activation GEMM reduces over the model’s hidden size (e.g., \(4{,}096\) for \llamaIIISmall and \(8{,}192\) for \llamaIIIBig).

+Additionally, in the FlashAttention stage, per-head \textit{fat GEMMs} operations are required.
+The head dimension is typically small (e.g., 128 for \llamaIIIBig), and the Grouped Query Attention (GQA) paradigm requires each key head to be multiplied by multiple query heads simultaneously.
+This results in low utilization of large-scale systolic arrays when performing per-head GEMMs in FlashAttention, as the computation dimension becomes relatively small.